 There are two main types of finish that we like to use on hardwood floors.
 Waterborne film-forming, and penetrating oil.
 The waterborne film-forming finish (often referred to as polyurethane) is what most consider a “traditional” style hardwood floor.
 It usually has some sheen (matte to gloss) and leaves a "plastic coating feel" on the surface of the floor.
 These floors can be any variation of color giving you endless options for your finished floor.
 Penetrating oil finishes are less common but are growing in popularity every year.
 These finishes soak into the pores of the wood along with a hardener to protect from within versus sitting on top like the film finish.
 It leaves the floor with a more raw untreated look with low sheen.
 Both options are very low VOC (volatile organic compounds) and are fully cured within a few days and sometimes as little as 12 hours!

-We can customize your space with any variety of wood species, wood grade and widths.
+As a specialized hardwood flooring contractor and craftsman, we can customize your space with any variety of wood species, wood grade and widths.
 We get wood from Mills all over the country to tailor to the homeowners specific needs.

 Owner, Dayton Hardwood Co